- Code MATH2320

 Analysis 1 is a foundational course in Mathematics, leading on to other areas of analysis, such as topology and measure theory, complex analysis, functional analysis, and harmonic analysis.
 It also provides important tools for application areas such as theoretical computer science, physics and engineering.

-Topics to be covered include: Review of the real number system, the foundations of calculus, elementary set theory; metric spaces, sequences, series and power series, uniform convergence, continuity, the contraction mapping principle; foundations of multidimensional calculus, applications to the calculus of variations, integral equations and differential equations.
+Topics to be covered include: Elementary set theory; metric spaces, sequences, uniform convergence, continuity, the contraction mapping principle; integral equations and differential equations, topological spaces.

-Note: This is an HPC.
-It emphasises mathematical rigour and proof and develops the application of the theory to topics such as differential equations and the proofs of major theorems in multivariable calculus.
+Honours Pathway Course: It emphasises mathematical rigor and proof and develops the application of the theory to topics such as differential equations.

 Upon successful completion, students will have the knowledge and skills to: